 The Egyptians also discovered that storing water in charcoal made it stay fresher and taste better and carbon has been a standard feature in water treatment ever since.

-Made in the Kishu region of Japan, Binchotan Charcoal is raw wood that is turned into charcoal sticks through a process of burning oak branches at extremely high temperatures and then rapidly cooling and smothering the flaming wood with dirt.
+Most famously made in the Kishu region of Japan, Binchotan Charcoal is raw wood that is turned into charcoal sticks through a process of burning oak branches at extremely high temperatures.
+The flaming wood is then rapidly cooled by smothering it with dirt..

-This process is one of nature’s many wonders, as it carbonises the wood and leaves a porous surface containing endless tiny cavities that are then able to trap unwanted pollutants such as chlorine, though a process called adsorption (not to be confused with absorption).
+This process carbonises the wood, leaving a porous surface containing endless tiny cavities.
+These cavities are able to trap unwanted pollutants such as chlorine, though a process called adsorption (not to be confused with absorption).

 In fact Binchotan charcoal is regarded as the highest quality of activated charcoal available for purifying water.

-So, what are the benefits of using Binchotan Charcoal to filter your drinking water?
+Here are some key benefits of using Binchotan Charcoal to filter your drinking water?

 The main benefits of using Binchotan charcoal to filter drinking water are: